How Oracle Siebel CRM Licensing Works:

 Extend Cleanup Beyond Production:

-• Test/Development/Acceptance Environments: Include these environments in the cleanup process to ensure only authorized users can access all instances.
+- Test, Development, and acceptance Environments Should Be included in the cleanup process to ensure that only authorized users can access all instances.

 Validating User View Associations